AdobeDocs/analytics.en/help/technotes/terms.md

 * **Metric:** A component type that contains quantitative data.
 Metric values typically contain numbers, such as Page Views, Visits, and Revenue.
 A dimension is typically its counterpart.
 * **Multi-suite tagging:** The practice of sending the same hit to multiple report suites.
 With the introduction to virtual report suites, this practice is largely no longer necessary.
 Most multi-suite tagging efforts help accommodate a global report suite.
 * **Normalization:** A way to organize a visualization that takes all metrics and forces them to equal proportions, allowing an easier comparison of trends.
-* **Occurrences:** A type of metric that shows how many hits a dimension value was set or persisted.
+* **Occurrences:** A type of metric that shows how many hits a dimension item was set or persisted.
 See the [Occurrences](/help/components/metrics/occurrences.md) metric in the Components user guide.
 * **Omniture:** No longer used as a term.
 The organization that owned Adobe Analytics prior to being acquired by Adobe in 2009.
 * **Pathing:** See Flow.
 * **Page view:** A type of hit that increments page views.
 See the [Page views](/help/components/metrics/page-views.md) metric in the Components user guide.
 See also Hit.